salsify/broccoli-css-modules/README.md

  - `fromFile`: the absolute path of the importing module The function should return an absolute path where the contents of the target imported module can be located.

+##### `onBuildStart`
+A callback that will be invoked whenever a build or rebuild begins.
+Receives no arguments.

+##### `onBuildEnd`
+A callback that will be invoked whenever a build or rebuild concludes, whether it was successful or not.
+Receives no arguments.

+##### `onBuildSuccess`
+A callback that will be invoked whenever a build or rebuild successfully completes.
+Receives no arguments.

+##### `onBuildError`
+A callback that will be invoked whenever a build or rebuild fails with an error.
+Receives no arguments.

 ##### `onProcessFile`
 A callback that will be invoked whenever a file is about to be processed.
 Receives one argument:
  - `path`: the path of the file about to be processed